Burnleydev1/django-church-app/README.md

-# django-church-app
+# django-church-app by group one members

 steps to setting up the web application

-Step 1: Install an editor for example pycharm or VScode Step 2: Fork and clone this repository to your local machine Step 3: Open this project using your IDE
+step 1: install an editor for example pycharm or VScode

+step 2: fork and clone this repository to your local machine

+step 3: open this project using your IDE

-Step 4: Run the following commands
+step 4: run the following commands

-"pip3 install django" for Linux or Mac Os and "pip install django" for Windows "python manage.py migrate"
+    pip3 instal django
+    python manage.py migrate
-"python manage.py runserver"
+    python manage.py runserver
-Step 5: Open localhost:8000 on your browser
+step 5: open localhost:8000 on your browser